According to Tyler Riddell, Vice President of Marketing for eSUB,

 Scheduling is one of the most crucial functions of any call center.
 It requires the call center manager to analyze the daily rota, examine call volume trends and keep a record of agents’ availability.
 The onus is on the manager to analyze the peak time when the call center receives maximum calls.
 Consequently, top agents can be assigned for those specific slots so that they are handled in the best manner.
 This ensures a good customer experience and hence a good brand image leading to better turnover.

 - Appropriate Hiring

 Technical skills aside, it is the soft skills of the call center employees that make them more suited for BPO call centers.
 Often, technical skills are prioritized during recruitment process and soft skills are undermined.
 Call centers require people with good communication skill, excellent memory and zest.
 It is the attributes like voice appeal, shrewd listening skills and general enthusiasm that makes them more attractive.
 Soft skills is that it cannot be taught or be brought in practice through rigorous training.
 These traits are in-built within certain candidates.
+For others, you may have to play the role of a “teacher”.
+Even then, one mustn’t be discouraged from working alongside freshers.
+They may bring new ideas and tech onboard with their skills.
 Therefore, the managers and recruiting team must carefully scrutinize the applicants for their aptitude and more importantly, attitude.

 - Employee Engagement